Kauswagan

 Kauswagan, officially the Municipality of Kauswagan (Maranao: Inged a Kauswagan, Lungsod sa Kauswagan, Bayan ng Kauswagan), is a municipality in the province of Lanao del Norte, Philippines.
-According to the 2020 census, it has a population of 24,193 people.
+According to the 2024 census, it has a population of 25,515 people.

 History

 Kauswagan was organized into a municipality through President Manuel Roxas's Executive Order No. 126, s.
 1948 which separated the barrio of Kauswagan and the sitios of Linamon, Magoong, Purakan, Rebukon, Samburun, Lapayan, Takub and Kawit from the then municipality of Iligan.

 Kauswagan was one of the municipalities that suffered in Lanao del Norte during the martial law and Ilaga war against the Moro.

 In March 2000, then-President Joseph Estrada declared all-out-war against MILF when it was led by Abdullah Macapaar "Commander Bravo" bin Sabbar fought the Philippine Army.

 Settlement

 Initially and before Spain Invasion and later American invasion, most people living in Kauswagan are Maranao Tribe.
 A folk story from the elders said that during Spain's occupation, some of the leaders from the interior areas of Lanao del Norte usually crossed the beaches of now the Municipality of Kolambugan to the beaches of now Ozamiz City.
 By boat, they captured some of the people living on the other side of the sea and enslaved most of these captured people; these people were called Bisaya in Maranaw.

-There was also a story about the Mutia family in Zamboanga del Norte and Misamis Occidental, which initially came from the interior area of Lanao and is even now still retold by elders.
-Since the ancestors of the Mutia family in Zamboanga del Norte and Misamis Occidental lifted a small book hanging in the center of the house and said to the children the forbidden and do not even touch of even open the book.
-According to the claim, after many years, when somebody opened the book, they saw writing but an unfamiliar Language.
-Some say they look like Arabic letters, which could be the Jawi script.

 In extended living and social process and sometimes in 1935 – 1944, under the National Land Settlement Administration (NLSA), During the Commonwealth Government, there was a House Representatives proposal to take land from the Island of Mindanao to use for settlement to help the Commonwealth Government, but in opposition of Congressman Datu Salipada Khalid Pendatun; The proposal was approved and signed by President Manuel L. Quezon.
-The settlers were composed of people who knew about Agriculture, Engineering, and Farming.

 The settlers are composed of different people from the Islands of the Visayas and Island Luzon that have knowledge and experience of agriculture, technical, farming, lumber, carpenter, and other skills necessary for settlement.
 The first settlers settled in Areas: